-- Over the past five years, the data carried by our network has increased by over 23 times.
+- Over the past six years, the data carried by our network has increased by over 49 times.
 But, because we're rolling out the most energy efficient technologies, our consumption has declined.

-- We continue to expand our capacity through re-farming existing spectrum and implementing state-of-the-art technologies including Voice over LTE ("VoLTE"), Carrier Aggregation, MIMO, and 256 Quadrature Amplitude Modulation ("QAM").
+- We continue to expand our capacity through re-farming existing spectrum and implementing state-of-the-art technologies including Voice over LTE ("VoLTE"), Carrier Aggregation, and MIMO.

 - Our new low band spectrum increases our service areas, improves in-building penetration, and improves your coverage all while increasing network efficiency.

 - We're implementing new technologies that reduce the demands of heating and cooling our cellular equipment.

 T-Mobile is among a select group of U.S. companies—and the only major U.S. wireless company—that has committed to Science Based Targets that address scope 1, 2 AND 3 emissions.
 On top of the Un-carrier’s RE100 commitment to use 100% renewable energy by 2021, T-Mobile's science-based targets include a 95% reduction in greenhouse gas emissions for scope 1 and 2 combined and a reduction of 15% per customer for scope 3 by 2025.